22f3002045/Fraud-Detection/README.md

 ```
 fraud-detection/
-├── Fraud_Detection.ipynb  # The complete analysis, EDA, and modeling notebook
+├── fraud-detection-by-adarshom-panigrahi.ipynb  # The complete analysis, EDA, and modeling notebook
-├── Fraud.csv              # The dataset file
+├── Fraud.csv              # The dataset file, Alternative name can be used by chaning the load dataset code
 └── README.md              # Project documentation
 ```